zhaojh329/evmongoose/README.md

 ![](https://img.shields.io/badge/license-GPLV3-brightgreen.svg?style=plastic "License")

 Evmongoose is an api friendly and scalable HTTP server library based on mongoose and libev.
-Evmongoose supports highly customized to extend your application.Before I started this project, i had never found a HTTP server library that was satisfied with the event based framework, and those HTTP server libraries could only loop it's own objects and could not add my own objects.
+Evmongoose supports highly customized to extend your application.
+Before I started this project, I had never found a HTTP server library that was satisfied with the event based framework, and those HTTP server libraries could only loop it's own objects and could not add my own objects.
 For example, I want to monitor a signal or a file through the event.